Twitter Instagram

 What is a Must Be Won draw?

-A Must Be Won draw occurs after the Lotto jackpot has not been won for five consecutive draws.
-In the sixth draw – which is the Must Be Won draw - the jackpot prize money has to be won, even if no one matches all six winning numbers.
+A Must Be Won draw occurs after the Lotto jackpot has not been won for five consecutive draw nights.
+On the sixth draw night – which is the Must Be Won draw night - the jackpot prize money has to be won, even if no one matches all six winning numbers in either round.

 After a Must Be Won draw, the Lotto jackpot always resets to its starting value of £2 million for a Wednesday draw or £3.8 million for a Saturday draw.

-Match 2 winners are awarded a fixed £5 prize on top of the free Lucky Dip they would ordinarily receive.
-The money needed to pay the £5 prize is taken from the rolled down jackpot before the remaining funds are split according to the percentages shown in the table.
-The exact prize amounts for the Match 3 tier up will vary depending on how much the jackpot is worth and how many winners there are in each tier.
+Match 2 winners are awarded a fixed £5 prize instead of £1 if there is a rollown.
+The money needed to pay the £5 prize is taken from the rolled down jackpot before the remaining funds are split between Match 3 winners.
+The exact prize amount for the Match 3 tier will vary depending on how much the jackpot is worth and how many winners there are.

 Previous Lotto Jackpot Caps and Rollover Limits

 The current format is just one of many that have been used for Lotto since the game’s launch.
-Must Be Won draws have been used in the past, although with different rules on when they were used, as well as jackpot caps that limit the top prize to a specific value.
+Must Be Won draws have taken place in the past, although with different rules on when they were used, as well as jackpot caps that limit the top prize to a specific value.
 Here’s how the rules around rollovers and the jackpot cap have changed over the years.

 November 1994 – National Lottery Launched